 By making one piston larger than the other, it is possible to magnify the amount of force that is transferred in the process and it is this process that empower the hydraulic system to move very heavy loads.
-There are specialist companies that sell hydraulic cylinders in Adelaide that are used in massive excavators and earth moving machines, and due to the huge pressures involved, sometimes these components fail and need to be replaced.
+There are specialist companies that sell hydraulic cylinders in Australia that are used in massive excavators and earth moving machines, and due to the huge pressures involved, sometimes these components fail and need to be replaced.

 Master and Slave Cylinders